christianraymond/questionFeedback/README.md

 # Employee'sFeeback.
 This app allows users to respond to a question sent by it's team.
-User get URL sent to them, simply click on the link, then be redirected to a login page where they need to register first before submiting the response back to the sender.
+User get a URL sent to them, then simply click on the link, from there it willredirected them to a login page where they need to register first before submiting the response back to the sender.

 The sender will be able to login as Admim, then be redirected to a page where they can easily see the users responses.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Clone this [Repositoy](https://github.com/christianraymond/waiter_webapp), copy and past:
+Clone this [Repositoy](https://github.com/christianraymond/questionFeedback.git), copy and past:
-`git clone https://github.com/christianraymond/waiter_webapp` inside your project folder.
+`git clone https://github.com/christianraymond/questionFeedback.git` inside your project folder.

 # Prerequisites
 Things you need to install and how to install them.